bmi203-2023/minimal-viable-package/README.md

 For more references on **project directory** structure/organization for building a Python package, here are a few helpful links:
 * [A Practical Guide to Setuptools and Pyproject.toml](https://godatadriven.com/blog/a-practical-guide-to-setuptools-and-pyproject-toml/)

+## Integrated Development Environment (IDE)

+This repository was built in [Visual Studio Code](https://code.visualstudio.com/), using the [autoDocstring](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring) extension for generating our python docstrings automatically.

 ## Building a Python Package

 We can automate the majority of building a Python package, however, there are a few starting steps to consider.
 Here we'll outline the best practices (that again we're aware of) to simplify the process.